bbcf/bs/doc/source/use_it.rst

 in the operation form to fill with files.

 So you can make nice buttons in javascript to call your appliction from this JSON.
-It will be provided soon as part of the joblauncher library.
+It will be provided soon as part of the bs library.

 Index